priyankarpal/projectshut/contributing.md

 > ### Alternatively, if you prefer to run the project locally, follow these steps:

-1. Go to preferred folder in your computer and paste the following command (Only one of it if you don't have ssh setup then go with HTTP command)
+1. Go to preferred folder in your computer and paste the following command after forking our repository (Only one of it if you don't have ssh setup then go with HTTP command)

     - HTTP
       `git clone https://github.com/<YOUR-USERNAME>/ProjectsHut.git`
     - SSH
       `git clone git@github.com:<YOUR-USERNAME>/ProjectsHut.git`

 2. Navigate to the project folder

     ```
     cd ProjectsHut
     ```

-3. Rename `.env.example` to `.env` & add your `GitHub Personal Access Token` in `.env` file

-4. Install dependencies
+3. Install dependencies

     ```
     pnpm i
     ```

-5. Now do ahead and create a new branch and move to the branch
+4. Now do ahead and create a new branch and move to the branch

     ```
     git checkout -b fix-issue-<ISSUE-NUMBER>
     ```

-6. Run in local
+5. Run in local

     ```
     pnpm dev
     ```

-7. Make sure all the test cases pass
+6. Make sure all the test cases pass

     ```
     pnpm test
     ```

-8. After done you can now push this changes, for doing that follow the following command chain
+7. After done you can now push this changes, for doing that follow the following command chain

    - `git status` (Shows the changed files)
    - `git add .` (Will add all the files to staging area)